aspose-words/Aspose.Words-Products/words/java/_index.md

 {{< blocks/products/pf/tab-content >}}
 <p>
- Aspose.Words for Java is a feature-rich Word Processing API allowing the developers to embed the ability to generate, modify, convert, render and print all formats supported by Microsoft Word in their own Java applications.
-It does not depend upon Microsoft Word, however, it provides the features that Microsoft Word supports via its APIs such as formatting of all elements, high-quality conversion to multiple formats, rendering individual pages or complete files to images, generation of reports with data from various sources, revision management and so on.
+Aspose.Words for Java is a feature rich document processing API to create, modify, convert, render and print files in all formats supported by Microsoft Word and more.
+It does not depend on Microsoft Word or other third-party applications.
+However Aspose.Words for Java provides features that Word supports – <a href="https://docs.aspose.com/words/java/compare-documents/">compare documents</a>, <a href="https://docs.aspose.com/words/java/find-and-replace/">find and replace</a> text, <a href="https://docs.aspose.com/words/java/split-a-document/">split a document</a> into parts, <a href="https://docs.aspose.com/words/java/mail-merge-and-reporting/">mail merge</a> fields, <a href="https://docs.aspose.com/words/java/rendering/">render pages</a>, <a href="https://docs.aspose.com/words/java/programming-with-documents/">format all document elements</a> and so on.
+You can see the full list of Aspose.Words features <a href="https://docs.aspose.com/words/java/">in our documentation</a>.
 </p>

 <p>
- Aspose.Words for Java supports all popular formats while allowing the export or conversion to other Word Processing, fixed-layout, image, HTML, ePUB and major industry-standard formats.
+Aspose.Words API supports all popular loading and saving formats.
+You can save or convert Word documents to fixed-layout formats – PDF or XML, as well as convert your Word files to popular image or multimedia formats – JPEG, SVG, GIF and others.
+Check out the <a href="https://docs.aspose.com/words/java/supported-document-formats/">full list of supported formats</a>.
 </p>

 {{< /blocks/products/pf/tab-content >}}